Tae Kwon Do

 7. Goal Setting

-In choosing a TaeKwonDo school, look for one that has a distraction-free environments so your child has some time to forget about the outside world and concentrate on their training.
+In choosing a TaeKwonDo school, look for one that has a distraction-free environment so your child has some time to forget about the outside world and concentrate on their training.
 Meditation also plays a big role in taekwondo so don’t be surprised if your child’s teacher sets aside time at the beginning or end of class for it.

-10. Encouraging Non-Violent Resolution
+10. Encouraging Self Defense

-Engaged children learn more, faster.
-Good kids TaeKwonDo programming understands this and balances the responsibilities and traditions of the art with challenges, games, and socially focused events to keep kids engaged in the lessons and the community.
+Learning in a fun-filled environment makes learning more interesting.
+TaeKwonDo programming understands this and balances the responsibilities and traditions of the art with challenges, games, and socially focused events to keep kids engaged in the lessons and the community.